biteupco/snakebite/README.md

 ```

 ## Up and Running

+Before running the application, we need to have our database up.
+Do `$sudo mongod`.
 Assuming you are already in the project directory, simply run the following command:

 ```
 $ gunicorn manage:snakebite.app